 Living Lands and Waters

 Restoration projects put local people to work.
 Investing in habitat restoration can create more new jobs than comparable investments in other sectors of our economy.
-Unlike other sectors, restoration jobs can’t be outsourced to far off places.
+Unlike other sectors, restoration jobs can’t be outsourced to far-off places.
 Headwaters Charitable Trust’s restoration projects have created jobs in construction, technical fields such as engineering and biology, businesses such as plant nurseries, heavy equipment companies, rock and gravel companies, and other supply chains.
 Restoration dollars are local dollars.
-On average, $0.80 of every $1.00 spent on a restoration project stays within 30 miles where the project is located, and $0.95 stays in state.
+On average, $0.80 of every $1.00 spent on a restoration project stays within 30 miles of where the project is located, and $0.95 stays in the state.
 Tourism is Pennsylvania’s second leading industry with an economic impact of $32.9B annually.
 Through restoration of our resources induced jobs through tourism are created.
 When businesses and communities share goals for land and water restoration, great things happen.